DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/setup/ios.md

 ### Instrument tap actions

-The Datadog iOS SDK for RUM allows you to instrument actions of `SwiftUI` applications.
+The Datadog iOS SDK for RUM allows you to instrument tap actions of `SwiftUI` applications.
 The instrumentation also works with hybrid `UIKit` and `SwiftUI` applications.

 To instrument a tap action on a `SwiftUI.View`, add the following method to your view declaration: